Relintai/pandemonium_engine/doc/engine/terraman.md

 Base class for jobs.

-If the [thread pool](https://github.com/Relintai/thread_pool) module is present, this is inherited from `ThreadPoolJob`, else it implements the same api as `ThreadPoolJob`, but it's not going to use threading.
+This is inherited from `ThreadPoolJob`.

 A job has a reference to it's owner chunk.